Economic history of Australia: Mining

 The economic rise of China has produced a major demand for mining products, especially iron ore and coal.

 Iron

 Geoscience Australia calculates that the country's "economic demonstrated resources" of iron currently amount to 24 gigatonnes, or 24 billion tonnes.
 The current production rate from the Pilbara region of Western Australia is approximately 430 million tonnes a year and rising.
 Gavin Mudd (Monash University) and Jonathon Law (CSIRO) expect it to be gone within 30–50 years and 56 years, respectively.
 These 2010 estimates require on-going review to take into account shifting demand for lower-grade iron ore and improving mining and recovery techniques (allowing deeper mining below the groundwater table).

-Tensions remain high between management and labor unions.
+Tensions remain high between management and labour unions.

 Coal

 In 1984 Australia surpassed the US as the world's largest coal exporter.
 One-third of Australia's coal exports were shipped from the Hunter Valley region of New South Wales, where coal mining and transport had begun nearly two centuries earlier.
 Coal River was the first name given by British settlers to the Hunter River after coal was found there in 1795.
 In 1804 the Sydney-based administration established a permanent convict settlement near the mouth of the Hunter River to mine and load the coal, predetermining the town's future as a coal port by naming it Newcastle.
 Today, Newcastle, NSW, is the largest coal port in the world.
 Now the state of Queensland is Australia's top coal producer, with its Bowen Basin the main source of black coal, and plans by miners such as Gina Rinehart to open up the Galilee and Surat Basins to coal mining.
 China became the main customer.